Modeling language: Information and knowledge modeling

 Linked data and ontology engineering require 'host languages' to represent entities and the relations between them, constraints between the properties of entities and relations, and metadata attributes.
 JSON-LD and RDF are two major (and semantically almost equivalent) languages in this context, primarily because they support statement reification and contextualisation which are essential properties to support the higher-order logic needed to reason about models.
 Model transformation is a common example of such reasoning.

 Object-oriented

-Object modeling languages are modeling languages based on a standardized set of symbols and ways of arranging them to model (part of) an object oriented software design or system design.

-Some organizations use them extensively in combination with a software development methodology to progress from initial specification to an implementation plan and to communicate that plan to an entire team of developers and stakeholders.
+A language for object-oriented modeling (OOM) is a notation for modeling a system as object-oriented.
+An organization may use OOM to document and describe the system architecture and design to both developers and stakeholders.
 Because a modeling language is visual and at a higher-level of abstraction than code, using models encourages the generation of a shared vision that may prevent problems of differing interpretation later in development.
 Often software modeling tools are used to construct these models, which may then be capable of automatic translation to code.